mimiyin/coding-for-emotional-impact/Syllabus.md

 - [Color Wheel](http://en.wikipedia.org/wiki/Complementary_colors)
 - Install [MIDI BUS library](http://www.smallbutdigital.com/themidibus.php)

-##### HW 2: Create 3 studies of your emotion using some of the techniques we went over in class 2.
-Show them to a friend.
-Post them to your blog and dropbox and write 1-2 sentences about what worked, what didn't work.
-Failures more interesting than successes!
+##### HW 2: Create 3 studies of your emotion...
+- Use some of the techniques we went over in class 2.
+- Show each to a friend.
+- Post them to your blog and dropbox and write 1-2 sentences about what worked, what didn't work.
+- Failures more interesting than successes!

 ##### HW 3: TBD